dongdongbh/plagiarize-cheaker/Readme.md

 ## Acknowledgments

-- This tool was inspired by the need to automate the plagiarism detection process in educational settings.
+- Thanks to the open-source community for providing the libraries that made this tool possible.
-- Thanks to the contributors of PyMuPDF for providing a robust library for PDF processing.
+- Inspired by the need for efficient plagiarism detection in educational settings.